Patrick Soon-Shiong is still trying to save the Los Angeles Times. Some hope he’ll do more than that.

 Yet despite all this, many interested in the fate of local journalism still cling to the hope that Soon-Shiong will turn out to be the savior they perceived him to be when he first arrived at the Times — a notion encouraged by his vigorous pursuit and successful hiring of Kevin Merida, a former top editor at The Washington Post and ESPN, to serve as its new executive editor.

-Now, as Alden Global Capital, a hedge fund with a reputation for job-cutting makes a move to buy Tribune’s remaining collection of local newspapers, some reporters are praying that Soon-Shiong — who also owns about a quarter of Tribune — will insert himself into that company’s future, too.
+Now, as Alden Global Capital, a hedge fund with a reputation for job-cutting, makes a move to buy Tribune’s remaining collection of local newspapers, some reporters are praying that Soon-Shiong — who also owns about a quarter of Tribune — will insert himself into that company’s future, too.

-“We understand that not every fight is your fight,” wrote Gregory Pratt, Chicago Tribune Guild president in an open letter to Soon-Shiong, urging him to vote no on the hedge fund’s offer.
+“We understand that not every fight is your fight,” Gregory Pratt, Chicago Tribune Guild president, wrote in an open letter to Soon-Shiong, urging him to vote no on the hedge fund’s offer.
 “We’re not asking you to buy the company, though that would be great.
 But we are asking you to use your power to stop Alden from consolidating its own.”

 Last summer, after the murder of George Floyd set off a protest movement in the streets that echoed through the nation's newsrooms, Soon-Shiong penned a remarkable essay for the Times.

-The newspaper, he acknowledged, had “ignored large swaths of the city and its diverse population, or covered them in one-dimensional, sometimes racist ways” — and in doing so, “contributed to social and economic inequity.”
+The newspaper, he acknowledged, had “ignored large swaths of the city and its diverse population, or covered them in one-dimensional, sometimes racist ways” — and in doing so “contributed to social and economic inequity.”

-It was a powerful statement, especially coming from the only non-White owner of a major American newspaper, who went on to share his own experiences with racism.
+It was a powerful statement, especially coming from the only non-White owner of a major American newspaper.

 Born in 1952 in South Africa to Chinese immigrants, he graduated as one of the top four students in his class, qualifying him for a prized internship at Johannesburg’s General Hospital, which had never admitted a Chinese student.

 But “as a young, nonwhite doctor in a society predicated on racial prejudice, I received a salary that was 50 percent that of my peers,” he wrote, “at a hospital where my first white patient refused to let me touch him.”

 It’s part of an against-the-odds life story that helped shape a public image as someone up to the challenge of saving the Los Angeles Times.
 Moving to Los Angeles in his early 30s for surgical training at UCLA, Soon-Shiong performed groundbreaking transplant procedures before inventing a successful cancer drug, Abraxane, that helped make him a billionaire.
-That put him on the course to become a biotech investor and entrepreneur, further expanding his fortune — even while the medical community has questioned some of his claims about his discoveries, and his companies have been subject to a number of lawsuits.
+That put him on the course to become a biotech investor and entrepreneur, further expanding his fortune — even while the medical community has questioned some of his claims about his discoveries and his companies have been subject to a number of lawsuits.

 And long before he bought the Times, Soon-Shiong had already used his growing wealth to invest in the life of the city — notably with his purchase of a minority share of the L.A.
 Lakers in 2010.

-The Los Angeles Times occupies an unusual position among major American newspapers — no longer as journalistically competitive as it used to be with national dailies like the New York Times, Washington Post and Wall Street Journal, but still far larger and more influential than any other local paper in the country.
+The Los Angeles Times occupies an unusual position among major American newspapers — no longer as journalistically competitive as it used to be with national dailies such as the New York Times, Washington Post and Wall Street Journal, but still far larger and more influential than any other local paper in the country.

-Yet when Soon-Shiong bought it and its San Diego sister paper, it was for $500 million — twice what Amazon founder Jeff Bezos paid for The Washington Post in 2013 — despite having shrunk dramatically from its peak strength of 1,200-plus journalists.
+Yet Soon-Shiong bought it and its San Diego sister paper for $500 million — twice what Amazon founder Jeff Bezos paid for The Washington Post in 2013 — despite the Times having shrunk dramatically from its peak strength of 1,200-plus journalists.

-Soon-Shiong says he had no choice: That was the take-it-or-leave-it price set by then-chairman Michael Ferro, who controlled the Times’s parent company at the time.
+Soon-Shiong says he had no choice: That was the take-it-or-leave-it price set by then-Chairman Michael Ferro, who controlled the Times’s parent company at the time.

 “I came to an industry that I had no experience in,” Soon-Shiong said, adding that Ferro gave him barely 72 hours to decide.
 “All I knew in my heart of hearts was we need to protect the newsroom. . . .
 I came in there with an inner belief it’s all or nothing.”

-The messiness of what he had purchased became clear quickly, as he was attempting to close the deal — and learned of something called a “transition services agreement” for which he was suddenly responsible.
+The messiness of what he had purchased became clear quickly as he was attempting to close the deal — and learned of something called a “transition services agreement” for which he was suddenly responsible.

 In its decades-long effort to boost the profitability of its newspapers — which include the Chicago Tribune, Baltimore Sun, Orlando Sentinel and New York Daily News — Tribune had consolidated many of the functions required to run each publication, such as ad sales, marketing, corporate communications, circulation, legal and business development.